NWChemEx/TensorWrapper/_sources/developer/design/overview.rst.txt

       element's indices as input.
     - There are a number of notable "special" tensors like the zero and identity tensors which users will sometimes need to create too.
+    - Part of creating the tensor is selecting the backend.
+Ideally, TensorWrapper would be able to pick the backend most appropriate for the requested calculation; however, it is likely that for the forseeable future users will need to specify the backend, at least for the initial tensors (tensors computed from the initial tensors will use the same backend).

 .. _atw_compose_with_tensors: